Monday, May 12, 2025

 March 4, 2023

-in Columnists, Columns, Entertainment, Jeff Watts, Sports
+in Columns, Entertainment, Sports

 From the beginning of organized sporting events, superstitions, especially in baseball, have been practiced by its participants.
 Some are mild, such as Tiger Woods always wearing a red shirt on Sunday at a golf tournament, he is competing in.
 Some are pretty gross, like Bill Russell, one of the greatest basketball players ever, having to vomit before every game.
 In one instance, his teammates had to remind him to toss his cookies because by this time, they were superstitious too and thought they would lose without Bill’s pregame ritual.